CSIRT-SK/viruschecker/README.md

 You may specify port other than `8080` with the `-port=` parameter, e.g.
 `java -jar driver-1.0.0-all.jar ESET COMODO -port=9595`.
-Please be aware, that ports `7979` and `8181` are default ports of the client programs.
+Please be aware, that ports `7979` and `8181` are reserved by default for other modules of the VirusChecker.

 ### 2.1 Driver REST API

 One can directly communicate with the driver directly using its REST web API.
-The API endpoints are documented [here](docs/rest-api/rest-api.md)
+The API endpoints are documented [here](docs/rest-api/rest-api.md).

 ### 2.2 Extend driver

-If you want to add support for a new antivirus or modify the existing configuration yourself, this [guide](docs/driver/extensions.md) is the place to go.
+If you want to configure the driver or even add support for a new antivirus by yourself, this [guide](docs/driver/extensions.md) is the place to go.

 3 Deploy gateway
 ----------------

+The location of the compiled JRE executable is `gateway/build/libs/gateway-[VERSION]-all.jar`.

 The purpose of the gateway is to simplify the implementation of client applications.
 It receives data from the client and then sends it to all deployed drivers in parallel.

 Third party clients can either use the unified gateway API or upload files directly to the drivers.

-Gateway can be theoretically deployed on any machine with Java 8 JRE installed.
+Gateway can be theoretically deployed on any machine with JRE 1.8.
 However, it was tested on Ubuntu 18.04 only.

-The location of the compiled JRE executable is `gateway/build/libs/gateway-[VERSION]-all.jar`.

 Create a new text file and put the full urls of running driver programs, one url per line.
 For example, if you have three running drivers on (virtual) machines with IPv4 addresses